DeloitteOptimalReality/GraphQLClient.jl/docs/src/index.md

 Now we have a `Client` object, we can query it without having to type a full GraphQL query by hand (note, you should be able to test these queries for yourself, thanks to [https://github.com/trevorblades/countries](https://github.com/trevorblades/countries)).

+!!! info "Using the global `Client`"
+    In these examples, if the `client` argument is omitted, the global client will be used instead.

 ```julia-repl
 julia> response = query(client, "countries")